 Activity Management / Mitigation Responsibility Frequency / Timing Small focus group discussions and information covering key issues should be held; Inclusion of HIV/AIDS activities at site meetings and other discussions; and Voluntary Counselling and Testing.
-Education will cover: Stiama and discrimination issues: Preventative behaviours including on-site safety and awareness: and Referral to local health centres and services available Equipment lay-down and Storage Areas storage Choice of location for equipment lay-down and storage areas must take into account prevailing winds, distances to water bodies, general on-site topography and water erosion potential of the soil.
-Impervious surfaces, bunded areas or drip trays must be provided Site Manager On-going where necessary.
-0 0 0 Equipment lay-down and storage areas must be designated, demarcated and signed.
-Conservation of the Erosion and Stormwater Control Natural Environment Soil disturbance must be restricted to the current extent of the project, unless for the Throughout the removal of alien invasive plants. duration of the project Stormwater control must be undertaken to prevent soil loss from the site.
+Education will cover: Stigma and discrimination issues; Preventative behaviours including on-site safety and awareness; and Referral to local health centres and services available.
+Equipment lay-down and Storage Areas 1 storage Choice of location for equipment lay-down and storage areas must take into account prevailing winds, distances to water bodies, general on-site topography and water erosion potential of the soil.
+Impervious surfaces, bunded areas or drip trays must be provided where necessary.
+Equipment lay-down and storage areas must be designated, demarcated and signed.
+Site Manager On-going Conservation of the Erosion and Stormwater Control Natural Environment Soil disturbance must be restricted to the current extent of the project, unless for the removal of alien invasive plants.
+Throughout the duration of the project Stormwater control must be undertaken to prevent soil loss from the site.
 Immediately Erosion prevention and control measures must be implemented.
-These control measures d must be advised by the ECO as control measures are unique to the site, the activity, and dependent on severity and extent.
-Site Manager Provision shall be made for stormwater management measures that will ensure effective & ECO On-going run-off control and prevent erosion at run-off points and ponding.
-Continuous monitoring for evidence of erosion must be undertaken dround the site.
-Earth, stone or rubble is to be properly alsposed of so as not to obstruct natural water Stermulater management must ensure that flow from the development does not result in , negative impacts On-going Fauna and Flora Areas which are identified by the Environmental Control Officer (ECO) as being ecologically sensitive and which are adjacent to the site are to be suitably demarcated to prevent damage during construction practices.
-These greas are to be recognised as Immediately "no-go" areas.
-No natural vegetation may be cleared without prior permission from the ECO and if applicable from any relevant authority.
-Indigenous vegetation that is removed is to be ECO & Sile On going replanted either back to the point from which it was taken or must be replaced by new ies. cies On-goin relevant indigenous vegetation.
-The ECO must identify and make known to the team all Red Data listed vegetation species.
+These control measures must be advised by the ECO as control measures are unique to the site, the activity, and dependent on severity and extent.
+Site Manager Provision shall be made for stormwater management measures that will ensure effective run-off control and prevent erosion at run-off points and ponding. & ECO On-going Continuous monitoring for evidence of erosion must be undertaken around the site.
+Earth, stone or rubble is to be properly disposed of so as not to obstruct natural water pathways over the site.
+Stormwater management must ensure that flow from the development does not result in negative impacts.
+On-going Fauna and Flora Areas which are identified by the Environmental Control Officer (ECO) as being ecologically sensitive and which are adjacent to the site are to be suitably demarcated to prevent damage during construction practices.
+These areas are to be recognised as "no-go" areas.
+Immediately No natural vegetation may be cleared without prior permission from the ECO and if applicable from any relevant authority.
+Indigenous vegetation that is removed is to be replanted either back to the point from which it was taken or must be replaced by new relevant indigenous vegetation.
+ECO & Site Manager On-going The ECO must identify and make known to the team all Red Data listed vegetation species.
 All permits for the removal/ translocation of the identified protected vegetation species must be obtained prior to any ground clearance from the Department of Forestry (DFFE).
-All alien invasive plant species must be continuously removed around the site.
-The best ECO & Site Immediate and way to do this is to remove the plants from the roots by hand and leave the plants in the Manager On-going
+On-going All alien invasive plant species must be continuously removed around the site.
+The best way to do this is to remove the plants from the roots by hand and leave the plants in the ECO & Site Manager Immediate and On-going